Receiver of Taxes

-A: Yes, the Receiver of Taxes is now authorized to accept credit card payment with either Master Card or Visa.
+A: Yes, the Receiver of Taxes is now authorized to accept credit card payments.
 These payments cannot be accepted “over the counter”.
-The taxpayer can use the “Credit Card Application” form supplied with the tax bill or come into the tax office to fill out form.
+The taxpayer can use the “Credit Card Application” form online with the tax bill or come into the tax office to fill out form.

 If you have any questions please contact the Tax Office.